paoloironhack/data_analytics062020/labs/module_1/10_MySQL-Select/README.md

 You will create a `solutions.sql` file in the `your-code` directory to record your solutions to all challenges.

-## Challenge 1 - Who Have Published What At Where?
+## Challenge 1 - Who Have Publijupyshed What At Where?

 In this challenge you will write a MySQL `SELECT` query that joins various tables to figure out what titles each author has published at which publishers.
 Your output should have at least the following columns: